-Heat sugar, maple syrup, corn syrup, salt, and the other 1/2 cup of water covered over medium high heat for approximately 4 minutes.
+Heat sugar, maple syrup, corn syrup, salt, another 1/2 cup of water covered over medium-high heat for approximately 5 minutes.

-Uncover and continue heating until the mixture reaches 240 F.
+Uncover and continue heating until the mixture reaches 240 F on a candy thermometer.

-Begin beating the gelatin mixture with the whisk attachment of the mixer, and very slowly pour in the syrup mixture.
+Begin beating the gelatin mixture with the whisk attachment of the mixer, and slowly stream in the syrup mixture.

 Rice Krispie Treats

 Add in Rice Krispies and mix well with a greased silicone spatula.